 How to get to Latali:

 Since Latali lies only 10 km from Mestia, probably the most convenient way to get there is by taxi.
-Expect a price in a range of 20 - 30 GEL, depending on the situation and your haggling skills.
+Expect to pay 20 to 30 GEL.
 Another option is hitchhiking.

 Just one detail for heavy plannerss - you won't find place named Latali on many maps because, just like Ushguli, it doesn't represent a single place but a community of several smaller villages.
 And for example Google Maps don't display these "community" names.
-So, if you want to see it on the map, you need to look for the names of individual villages - Ienashi, Kvanchianari, Lahili, Shkaleri and so on.
+So you need to look for the names of individual villages - Ienashi, Kvanchianari, Lahili and so on.

 If you need to get back to Mestia (as does a majority of people doing this trek), I recommend to hitchhike - the road is frequented and you shouldn’t wait too long.
 Of course, if you are a larger group, it may be more convenient to call a taxi.